mmyczka/db_localizer/README.md

 |---|-----------------------|---------------------------------------------------|
 |1  |Towels                 |Bedroom/Wardrobe/Left Top Shelf/Towels             |

 A better approach is when we initiate the search for the location path from the item itself, traversing backward through its containers in the hierarchy until reaching the top-level container.
 Here, we avoid generating all possible paths; instead, we only retrieve paths relevant to the item being searched for.
-At the end, we need to add the condition ```'WHERE ContainerID IS NULL'``` to receive only the full path.
+At the end, we need to add the condition ```WHERE ContainerID IS NULL``` to receive only the full path.

 ```sql
 WITH ItemContainer(Name, ItemID, ContainerID, LocationPath) AS